walmartlabs/thorax/README.md

 ## TEMPLATES

 ### Templating in a Thorax App: Handlebars

+Templating is the process by which data recieved from the server makes it onto the screen for users to see.
+While Backbone uses Underscore's built in templates, Thorax uses [Handlebars](http://handlebarsjs.com/).
+The client makes a request to a url (Backbone uses `$.ajax()`) and (should) receive JSON in the response.
+This JSON populates a model, which is associated with a view (because `model` or `collection` is specified on the view).
+The view is in turn associated with a template.
+The beautiful part is that Thorax gives you access to model properties inside of your template automatically:

+    Hello {{name}}!
+    Your trial will expire in {{daysLeft}} days.

+...where `{{name}}` and `{{daysLeft}}` is a property of a `model` that is associated with the template's `view`.

+Besides this base templating functionality, custom Handlebars templates allow you to seamlessly embed views inside of one another (`{{view}}`) or allow you to trigger a method or event on the corresponding view when clicked (`{{#button}}`).

-Templating definition.
-Why it's used, what it does, why handlebars and other options like underscore templates that were not chosen.
+why handlebars and other options like underscore templates that were not chosen.
 Role of templating in JS one page apps.
 Diagram.
 Remember... templates, application.handlebars... also, model attribute access inside of templates, and inside of the collection helper listed below.
 Awesome selling point!

 ### view *{{view name [options]}}*